indica-mcf/Indica/doc/design.rst

 value.
 If the latter, these plots will be recreated with the new R-shift and the user will again be asked whether or not to accept it.
-(This is the default behaviour; it is also possible for the user to provide a handler method with custom functionality, such as determining the result automatically or to integrate the selection interface more tightly with the GUI.)
+(This is the default behaviour; it is also possible for the user to provide a handler function with custom functionality, such as determining the result automatically or to integrate the selection interface more tightly with the GUI.)

-:py:class:`~indica.equilibrium.Equilibrium` objects are instantiated using a :py:class:`xarray.Dataset` of equilibrium data obtained using a :py:class:`~indica.readers.DataReader` object (see :ref:`Data IO`).
+:py:class:`~indica.equilibrium.Equilibrium` objects are instantiated using a dictionary of :py:class:`xarray.DataArray` objects obtained using a :py:class:`~indica.readers.DataReader` object (see :ref:`Data IO`).
 The equilibrium class can be represented by the following UML.